MinghanLi/UniVS/README.md

 </div><br/>

 ## 📌 Updates 📌
 * **🔥 `Hightlights`:** To facilitate the evaluation of video segmentation tasks under **the Detectron2** framework, we wrote the evaluation metrics of the six existing video segmentation tasks into the Detectron2 **Evaluators**, including VIS, VSS, VPS, VOS, PVOS, and RefVOS tasks.
-Now, you can evaluate six video segmentation tasks directly in our code just like COCO, and you no longer need to manually adapt any evaluation indicators by yourself.
-Please refer
+Now, you can evaluate VS tasks directly in our code just like COCO, and no longer need to manually adapt any evaluation indicators by yourself.
+Please refer to `univs/inference` and `univs/evaluation` for specific codes.
+If you encounter any issues when using our code, please push them to the GitHub issue.
+We will reply to you as soon as possible.

 * **🔥 `Feb-28-2024`:** We released the paper in [ArXiv]().
 Pretrained models will be released soon.